17 Best Female Ukulele Players

 Kate Micucci, musician, actress, and comedian, is the 2nd half of the comedy folk duo show Garfunkel and Oates, where she performs the latter.

-In Hawaii, while working at a pineapple farm there, Micucci mastered how to play the ukulele.
+In Hawaii, while working at a pineapple farm, Micucci mastered how to play the ukulele.
 She met Riki Lindhome, the other half of the duo, after which they started producing comedy songs simultaneously and started the show in 2007.
-In the series, Micucci performs the ukulele, while Lindhome performs the guitar.
+In the series, Micucci performs the uke, while Lindhome performs the guitar.

-Besides Garfunkel and Oates, this female ukulele player herself has revealed two EPs and assisted other artists such as Johnny Blu, Grant-Lee Phillips, and Sara Watkins.
-Even she has kept an excellent contribution to the soundtrack of the animated musical TV series “Steven Universe.”
+Besides Garfunkel and Oates, this female ukulele player herself has released two EPs and assisted other artists such as Johnny Blu, Grant-Lee Phillips, and Sara Watkins.
+She has even made an excellent contribution to the soundtrack of the animated musical TV series “Steven Universe.”

 6. mxmtoon

-Mxmtoon (real name Maia) from Oakland, California, passed a musical childhood.
-In his early years, she accepted violin lessons and performed the guitar.
-When she was in his teens, she transferred to playing the ukulele.
+Mxmtoon (real name Maia) from Oakland, California, had a musical childhood.
+In his early years, she accepted violin lessons and performed on the guitar.
+When she was in his teens, she transferred to playing the uke.

 7. Ingrid Michaelson

 If you look for one word to narrate Ingrid Michaelson‘s song, it might be “cure” for you.
-Her songs create nostalgic feelings in listeners and make them seem relaxed while listening.
+Her songs create nostalgic feelings in listeners and make them feel relaxed while listening.

 Michaelson is from an artistic family.
 Her father is a composer, and her mother is a sculptor.
 She was a student at a music school and learned piano as a child.

-Michelson has sung many of his songs accompanied by his ukulele.
+Michelson has sung many of his songs accompanied by his uke.
 Her compilation album is Be OK, reaching #35 on the Billboard 200 chart and featuring the best of, so listen to it.

 8. Colbie Caillat